gheshu/4750/README.txt

 			release: builds with optimization flags (-O3)

 	clean.bat removes .o and .exe files.
-	commit.sh commits changes and prompts for repository log-in.

 default build uses 29,620KB on win7 and has no leaks. release build uses 33,724KB on win7 and has no leaks.